vuejs/docs/src/glossary/index.md

 ## prop

-There are three common uses of the term *prop*:
+There are three common uses of the term *prop* in Vue:

 * Component props
 * VNode props